Skip to main content

 To understand how peptides work, we must first look at the body’s primary command centers.
 Two principal feedback loops, or axes, govern much of your hormonal health.
 The first is the Hypothalamic-Pituitary-Gonadal (HPG) axis, which regulates sexual function and steroid hormone production.

-The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), signaling the to produce Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), signaling the pituitary gland to produce Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones, in turn, travel to the gonads (testes or ovaries) to stimulate the production of testosterone and estrogen.

 GH then acts on tissues throughout the body, most notably signaling the liver to produce Insulin-Like Growth Factor 1 (IGF-1), a powerful molecule that drives many of GH’s anabolic and restorative effects.
 These axes are designed to operate in a rhythmic, pulsatile fashion.
 Hormones are released in bursts, not a continuous flood, creating a dynamic equilibrium that maintains physiological balance.